TurBoss/blt/doc/scale.rst

     also set.
 If *tickList* is "" then the minor ticks are automatically computed.
 The default is "".

-    Specifies an image to be displayed as an icon on the left of the text in *pathName*.  *ImageName* is the name of an Tk photo or BLT picture.
+  **-palette** *paletteName*
+    Specifies the color palette to use to display the colorbar gradient.
-    If *imageName* is "", no icon is displayed.
+    *PaletteName* is the name of a palette created by the **blt::palette** command.
+If *paletteName* is "" then no colorbar is displayed.
 The default is "".

-  **-palette** *paletteName*
-    FIXME

   **-rangecolor** *colorName*
     Specifies the color of the rectangle for the scale's axis.
     *ColorName** is be a color name.
 The default is "grey30".

   **-rangemax** *maxValue*
-    Specifies the maximum limit of the range.
-The current value of the scale can not be greater that this value.
-If *maxValue* is "", the maximum of the scale (see the **-max** option).
+    Specifies the maximum limit of the sub-range.
+The user selected value will not be greater that this value.
+If *maxValue* is "", the maximum of the sub-range is the same as the scale's (see the **-max** option).
     The default is "".

   **-rangemin** *minValue*
-    Specifies the minimum limit of the range.
-The current value of the scale can not be less that this value.
-If *minValue* is "", the minximum of the scale (see the **-min** option).
+    Specifies the minimum limit of the sub-range.
+The user selected value will not be less that this value.
+If *minValue* is "", the minimum of the sub-range is the same as the scale's. (see the **-min** option).
     The default is "".

   **-relief** *reliefName*
-    Specifies the 3-D effect for *pathName*.  *ReliefName* indicates how the button should appear relative to the window it's packed into.
+    Specifies the 3-D effect for *pathName*.  *ReliefName* indicates how the widget should appear relative to the window it's packed into.
 Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
 For example, "raised" means *pathName* should appear to protrude.
 The default is "raised".